TerrySimBar/Home_Sales/README.md

 #### Contributions
 Contributions to this project are highly encouraged!
 If you wish to contribute, please follow these guidelines:

-- Fork the `credit-risk-classification` repository and clone it locally.
+- Fork the `Home_Sales` repository and clone it locally.
 - Create a new branch for your feature or bug fix.
 - Commit your changes with descriptive commit messages.
 - Push your branch to your forked repository.